EricKisendi/library/README.md

 ```
 - The canary option is well suited for Reaction version 19.0 and Tailwindcss version 4 and the rest is just installation of the Ui components.

 - For the theme in global.css, remember to put a semi colon after each description of the colors.
+Visit [https://tailwindcss.com/docs/theme#theme-variable-namespaces] for the theme-variables names that you will use to make the custom themes.
+Use {@theme{}}

+- The [!important] handle is not handled very well in tailwind v4,,, you can use [!(input your content here)]

+-